Skip to the main content of the page

 Agency directors and HR managers will receive completion reports and will address this with those who have not completed the mandatory training or check-ins.

-The employee who received the check-in, their manager, their manager’s manager, and HR will be able to view the shared information added in a check-in.
+The employee who received the check-in, their manager, and their manager’s manager will be able to view shared information in the “Check-ins” and “Goals” sections of Workday.

-The check-in feature in Workday are very basic with no busines processes tied to it.
+The check-in and goal features in Workday are very basic with no busines processes tied to them and they can't be modified.

-There is a job aid providing detailed information on what should be added into the different fields.
-Below is the link.
+There are job aids providing detailed information on what should be added into the different fields.
+Below are the links.

 Beyond what is containted in the online courses, there will not be additional training at the statewide level.
 Agencies may provide agency specific training.
 Contact your HR Department to see if they provide additional training or support.